motahar-zaman/campuscom-json-parser/README.md

   --help           Show this message and exit.
 ```

-A sample of mapper file and config file is included with this project.
-Please modify them as neccessary and then use them.
+A sample of mapping file and config file is included with this project.
+Please modify them as neccessary before using them.